omiguelgomes/FEUP-PLOG/README.md

 ## Gamestate display

-The board is shown printing the list (the board) row by row (a utility function was added for that purpose.
+The board is shown printing the list (the board) row by row (a utility function was added for that purpose).

 ![Code to print board](https://raw.githubusercontent.com/omiguelgomes/FEUP-PLOG/master/TI/printingtheboard.PNG)